menu icon

 • 2 tablespoons butter

-• 2 tablespoons oil plus more if needed
+• 2 tablespoons neutral oil canola or avocado

 Instructions

-• Soak the shredded potatoes in ice cold water for 10 minutes.
-Drain and rinse under cold water to remove excess starch.
+• Soak shredded potatoes in ice water for 10 minutes.
+Drain, rinse, and squeeze dry in a towel.

 I'll email this recipe to you, so you can come back to it later, plus you'll get great new recipes from me every week!